top of page

 Does Sanorex Work For Weight Loss?

-3 months on, 1 month off, 3 months on, 1 month off, 3 months on.
+My schedule for use was as follows: 3 months on, 1 month off, followed by another 3 months on, 1 month off, and another 3 months on.
+After this cycle, it seemed like my body had fully adjusted to the medication, and my weight plateaued.

-How much does Sanorex cost in Japan?
+How Much Does Sanorex Cost in Japan?

 How to buy Sanorex in Japan?